nnym/uncheck/README.md

 Not yet published to the plugin marketplace.

 ### Using the compiler plugin
-It is hosted as `net.auoeke:uncheck` at https://maven.auoeke.net.
+It currently requires Java 17 or later and is hosted as `net.auoeke:uncheck` at https://maven.auoeke.net.

 #### Gradle
 ```groovy